biemond/biemond-orawls/README.markdown

 ###orawls::copydomain
-copies a WebLogic domain with SSH, unpack and enroll to a nodemanager
+copies a WebLogic domain with SSH or from a share, unpack and enroll to a nodemanager

 Configuration with Hiera ( need to have puppet > 3.0 )